Bruce Westerman: Abortion

 Westerman believes that "Life is a right.
 Abortion is not."
-He supported the 2022 overturning of Roe v.
+He supported the June 2022 overturning of Roe v.
 Wade.

+Environment

+Westerman considers himself a conservationist.
+On April 19, 2021, he introduced the Trillion Trees Act, which planned to plant a trillion trees, but the bill was criticized by scientists and environmental groups.
+Westerman has a 4% lifetime score from the League of Conservation Voters.

+In January 2025, Westerman introduced the Fix Our Forests Act alongside Representative Scott Peters of California.
+The bill aims to improve forest management for wildfire risk reduction.

 Gun law

-Westerman has a 92% rating from the National Rifle Association for his pro-gun rights legislative voting record.
+Westerman has received consistent "A" grades from the National Rifle Association Political Victory Fund (NRA-PVF) for his pro-gun rights legislative voting record.
 He voted against the Enhanced Background Checks Act in 2021.